-General Requirements (All Animals)
+GENERAL REQUIREMENTS (All Animals)

-- All animals are subject to examination by the exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease. - Animals determined by exhibition staff to have not met listed requirements will not be permitted to exhibit. - Certificate Of Veterinary Inspection (Health Certificate) - ♦ Kansas Origin Livestock Certificate of Veterinary Inspection is not required by Kansas Department of Agriculture Division of Animal Health (KDA-DAH), but can be required at the discretion of each exhibition event. - ♦ Livestock Originating From Other States All livestock originating outside of Kansas must meet Kansas import requirements and must have a valid Certificate of Veterinary Inspection.
+- It is recommended that all animals be subject to examination by the exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease. - It is recommended that animals determined by exhibition staff to have not met listed requirements and recommendations will not be permitted to exhibit. - Certificate Of Veterinary Inspection (Health Certificate) - -Kansas Origin Livestock Certificate of Veterinary Inspection is not required by Kansas Department of Agri culture Division of Animal Health (KDA-DAH), but can be required at the discretion of each exhibition event. - -Livestock Originating From Other States All livestock originating outside of Kansas must meet Kansas im port requirements and must have a valid Certificate of Veterinary Inspection.